 The following tables list the current guidelines for eating fish for lakes and rivers in Georgia.
 Please note: Lakes and rivers listed on this page (above) have been tested and the fish found to contain little or no contamination.
-If the lake or stream where you fish is listed in the following tables, it is safe to eat the amount listed for a given species from that body of water.
+If the lake or stream where you fish is listed in the following tables (on Fish Consumption Guidelines), it is safe to eat the amount listed for a given species from that body of water.
 Water bodies are listed alphabetically.

 “These guidelines are non-binding recommendations EPD determines based on the body of water a fish comes from, the species of fish and the amount of fish a person consumes.
 The purpose of these guidelines is to provide detailed information in an understandable format for people who eat fish.
 Waters listed in the fish consumption guidelines are not necessarily assessed as impaired using USEPA guidelines for Section 303(d) of the Clean Water Act.”

-More details on fish contaminant testing are available in the publication “Guidelines for Eating Fish from Georgia Waters” available at: www.gaepd.org
+More details and most recent results from fish contaminant testing are available in the publication “Guidelines for Eating Fish from Georgia Waters” available at:

 Call for a copy or more information: